 Q1: What kind of patients/problems do you see in your practice?

-I am an adult psychiatrist and psychopharmacologist with special interest in mood, anxiety and impulse control disorders.
+I am an adult psychiatrist and psychopharmacologist with special interest in mood and psychotic disorders (e.g. Bipolar or Schizophrenia).
 I offer evaluation and treatment services to patients 18 and older.
 I also offer specialized consultations to patients with concurrent neuroogical problems.

 Q2: Can you see me for medications if I am currently seeing another therapist?

 Yes.
 I am glad to meet with you for medication consultation and management sessions if you are concurrently seeing another psychotherapist.
 In fact, more than half of my current patients are referred my their therapist.
 Please email me or call 310-744-5102 for more information.